 1/ Lord Summerisle/ The Wicker Man

-Christopher Lee cited this as his favorite performance of his and its not hard to see why.
+Christopher Lee cited this as his favourite performance of his and its not hard to see why.
 He is perfect as the fanatical Lord Summerisle who is more misguided rather than an out and out villain like Dracula or Saruman.
-Lee apparently played this role for free he was so impressed by the script.
-The Wicker Man remains one of Britains all time greatest horror movies and a large part of that is down to Lee’s stellar performance and also the way he plays off of Edward Woodwards character Sergent Neil Howe a man with just as strong beliefs as Summerisle himself.
-So much of the film revolves around these two fanatics remaining true to their beliefs which again is why Summerisle is not so much a villain, but more misguided.
+Lee apparently played this role for free, he was so impressed by the script.
+The Wicker Man remains one of Britain’s all time greatest horror movies and a large part of that is down to Lee’s stellar performance.